-Rob Groot, director of IFDC’s East and Southern Africa Division (ESAFD), has more than 25 years of experience in international agricultural development, particularly relating to food security problems in Sub-Saharan Africa.
+Rob Groot, Director of Business Development and Strategic Partnerships , has more than 25 years of experience in international agricultural development, particularly relating to food security problems in sub-Saharan Africa.
 Groot’s management, communications and acquisition skills led to the expansion of IFDC projects in Africa.
-He was previously the director of IFDC’s Africa Division from 2004 until it was divided into the ESAFD and the North and West Africa Division (NWAFD) in 2009.
 He has been involved in several research initiatives involving soil fertility improvement, fertilizer use and climate change.
 Prior to joining IFDC, Groot served as executive secretary of the Plant Sciences Group of Wageningen University in the Netherlands.
 There, he participated in the successful acquisition of the National Genomics Project, a $200 million public-private partnership.
 Prior to that service, he was responsible for the External Affairs and Strategic Planning Institute for Agrobiology and Soil Fertility Research at Wageningen.